gbouras13/pharokka/README.md

 Method
 ----
-Briefly, default gene prediction is done using PHANOTATE (https://github.com/deprekate/PHANOTATE) and function annotation is based on the PHROGs database (https://phrogs.lmge.uca.fr).
+Briefly, default gene prediction is done using PHANOTATE (https://github.com/deprekate/PHANOTATE) and function annotation is based on the PHROGs database (https://phrogs.lmge.uca.fr) with mmseqs2.

 The main output is a gff file that is suitable for use downstream pangenomic pipelines such as Roary (https://sanger-pathogens.github.io/Roary/).

-The other important output is `cds_functions.tsv`, which includes counts of CDSs, tRNAs, and functions assigned to CDSs according to the PHROGs database.
+The other important output is `cds_functions.tsv`, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.

 For full documentation, please visit https://pharokka.readthedocs.io.